♦ There is exactly one God, the Creator of the Universe.

 Law, Sin, Legalism, Grace

-Legalism is the deception that justification depends upon obedience.
+♦ Legalism is the lie that justification depends upon obedience.

-Grace is the enabling power God gives us to live according to Torah.
+♦ Grace is the power of God enabling us to obey Torah.